USAFA-ECE/ece281-book/book/lab/lab1.md

 ## Overview

-In this lab you will design a circuit that takes a month as a 4-bit binary input (e.g., January is equivalent to 0001 and December is equivalent to 1100).
-For each month that has 31 days, you should turn on the red LED (your output value, Y, is '1').
-All other months and unused inputs should produce an output of '0'.
+In this lab you will design a circuit that takes a month as a 4-bit binary input (e.g., January is equivalent to `0001` and December is equivalent to `1100`).
+For each month that has 31 days, you should turn on the red LED (your output value, $Y$, is `1`).
+All other months and unused inputs should produce an output of `0`.

-This circuit will rst be implemented in hardware using integrated circuits and then implemented in hardware using VHDL.
+This circuit will first be implemented in hardware using integrated circuits and then implemented in hardware using VHDL.

 ### Objectives